byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 3. Next, add a tag to this version of the files by typing: `git tag Lab3` (or whatever this lab is called).
 This will tell the TA that this is your final submission.
 4. Finally, push these new files up to Github by typing: `git push`.

-At this point this lab and its results are up at your Github page.
-To be sure, go there in a web browser.
+At this point this lab and its results are now up on the web at your Github page.
+To be sure, go there in a web browser (you need to go clear back to where you created your repo to get the address).
 Click around and look at things.
 If you click a directory such as `Lab3`, your README.md file contents will be the documentation that shows in the web browser.
 Pretty slick.

 As you look around, if you find that something is not right, you can always repeat the steps above (re-run, edit your README.md file, re-commit, re-tag, re-push).
 When you do so and refresh your browser you should see the new contents.